contactually/airflow-plugins/zuora_plugin/README.md

 - `bill_cycle_day`						Which bill cycle days to include in bill run
 - `charge_type_to_exclude`				Which charge types to exclude from bill run
 - `no_email_for_zero_amount_invoice`	Whether to email zero balance invoice customers

+### ZuoraCancelDelinquentCustomerOperator
+This operator finds delinquent customers and subsequently cancels them.
+It automatically calculates and applies any credit balance adjustments.
+The parameters it can accept include the following:
+- `zuora_conn_id`		Connection ID for Zuora
+- `target_date`			Target date in format 'YYYY-MM-DD'